MartinvonBerg/wp_post_map_view_simple/readme.md

 I recommend to use [geojson.io](https://geojson.io/#new&map=8.78/48.2514/13.403) to generate the structure of the geojson especially define the coordinates with an interactive map.
 The required fields in the properties section might be added in the table and content added manually.
 Additionally you might change the file `category_mapping.json` to your tourfolder.
 If available, this 'local' file will be used for the tourmap.

 ### 2. Optional: Prepare one GPX-File
-Donwload from your Track-Cloud / Provider and reduce to the usefull size and content.
+Download from your Track-Cloud / Provider and reduce to the usefull size and content.

 ### 3. Upload Files to your WordPress-Site
 The upload has to be done 'manually' by FileZilla or any comparable tool.
 Is you prepare the Files locally you will have a backup automatically.